 Glass Types for Custom Framing at a Glance

 Glass can change the whole feel of a finished piece, even if customers don’t realize it right away.
-Some options keep costs low, others offer better protection or a cleaner look.
+Some options keep costs low, while others offer better clarity or superior protection.

-Here’s a breakdown of how the main glass types compare on price and performance.
+Here’s a breakdown of how the main glass types compare in terms of price and performance.

 Regular Glass: Basic, Budget-Friendly

-It’s suitable for pieces like kids’ drawings, inexpensive posters, or anything that’s not meant to last forever.
-This glass has the most glare, average clarity, and the lowest overall level of protection.
+It’s suitable for pieces like kids’ drawings, inexpensive posters or prints, and anything else that’s not meant to last forever.

 UV-Filtering Glass: The Mid-Tier Workhorse

-UV-filtering glass gives you much better protection than regular glass without a major cost jump — usually about 20% to 30% more.
+UV-filtering glass offers superior protection compared to regular glass, but without a major price jump.
 It blocks most UV rays, which helps prevent fading and keeps colors looking vivid over time.

-It’s a practical choice for diplomas, signed photographs, or any sentimental piece that will be displayed in a bright room.
-While it still reflects some light, it delivers noticeably better clarity and long-term color retention than basic glass.
+This makes it a practical choice for diplomas, signed photographs, or any sentimental piece that will be displayed in a sunlit room.
+UV-filtering glass usually costs about $25 to $30 per square foot.

-Museum glass is the best-quality option — crystal clear, nearly glare-free, and built to protect.
-It’s a professional-grade investment (about two to three times the cost of regular glass), but it’s worth every cent for high-value pieces.
+Museum glass is the best-quality option on the market — crystal clear, nearly glare-free, and built to protect.
+It’s a professional-grade investment, but it’s worth every cent for high-value pieces.

 It’s ideal for original artwork, family heirlooms, limited editions, or anything headed to a collector.
-It brings out every detail, keeps colors vibrant, and offers the strongest protection against fading and damage.
+It brings out every detail, keeps colors vibrant, and offers robust protection against fading and damage.

 Glass types vary in price and how they protect and present what’s inside the frame.
-To compare them, focus on four performance areas.
+To help customers choose the right glass for their needs, focus on four performance areas.

 UV Protection